 These kids who struggle with every aspect of execution: getting started, follow-through, finishing, focusing, prioritizing, organizing, planning, managing time, overwhelm, etc..

-Note: It’s not about motivation, it’s about Executive Function, and many adults have trouble understanding the distinction.
+Note: It’s not about motivation, it’s about building Executive Function SKILLS, and many adults have trouble understanding the distinction.
 Therefore, adults mistakenly choose ineffective interventions and the pattern gets worse.

 Students often hear shame messages like this: “You just need to motivate yourself, stop being so lazy, be more disciplined, choose to work harder, apply yourself more, you just don’t seem to care, why can’t you just put forth more effort, you have so much potential, you make things so hard on yourself, if you would just…” This is an endless loop that has a terrible impact on a child’s transition to adulthood.
-As a result, struggling students often feel shamed, and therefore feel even less motivated, even more resistant, and even more distant from their parents who were doing what they thought would help.
+As a result, struggling students often feel shamed, and therefore feel even less motivated, even more resistant, and even more distant from their parents, who were doing their best to help.